-Everyone has aspiration to grow in career and it is natural to seek some clarity or visibility into the future of one’s career.
+Everyone has aspiration to grow and it is natural to seek some clarity or visibility into the future of one’s career.
 The question is: how to get that visibility?
 It may be foolhardy to expect others to take as much interest in our career as we do.
-If Virendra keeps expecting that his boss or the HR department should take interest in his career, he may be disappointed.
+If Virendra keeps expecting that his boss or the HR department should take interest in his growth, he may be disappointed.
 Depending upon the maturity level of HR set up, some companies may have some policies for promotion and career advancement of its employees.
 If you are lucky, your boss may also take keen interest in your career growth and help you in your development.
-But what if they do not show interest in your career?
+But what if they do not show any interest?

 The most pragmatic approach is to own your career and drive it.
 Your organization, the HR department or your boss can extend a helping hand; it will be an added advantage; but it is essentially YOU who have to take charge of your career.

-Keep tracking this space to understand how to get rid of this passive approach and to take charge of your career!
+Keep tracking this space to understand how to get rid of this passive approach and to steer ahead!

 Excerpts from the article – Who Owns Your Career